aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/settings-replacing-missing-fonts/_index.md

 ### Q5: How can I obtain a temporary license for Aspose.PSD?

-A5: Get a temporary license [here](https://purchase.aspose.com/temporary-license/) for evaluation, testing, or proof‑of‑concept projects without any cost.
+A5: Get a temporary license on the [Aspose.PSD temporary license page](https://purchase.aspose.com/temporary-license/) for evaluation, testing, or proof‑of‑concept projects without any cost.

 ---